Understanding and Managing Your CO2 Blood Test Results

 - Try yoga, meditation, or mindfulness exercises to feel better.

-- Take your time while exercising.
+- Take your time when exercising.

-- Pay attention to steady breathing techniques.
+- Focus on steady breathing techniques.

 Sources